 The exception is Outposts.
 Outposts may be seeded at any mission in their native quadrant with a matching affiliation icon.
 Thus, a Federation Outpost may seed at any Alpha Quadrant mission with the Federation affiliation icon, such as Investigate Dead Planet or Repair Mission.
 However, Outposts may never be seeded at the homeworld of any affiliation.
-You may not seed a Outpost at Deliver Message, because it is the Ferengi homeworld.
+For example, you may not seed a Outpost at Deliver Message, because it is the Federation homeworld.